 How fast your order is executed directly depends on the type of your order:

 - Some brokers offer Instant Execution orders that protect a trader from slippage.
-However, if a price had drastically changed just before you opened a position, the trade will be cancelled and you’ll be offered a new price.
+However, if a price had drastically changed just before you opened a position, the trade will be canceled and you’ll be offered a new price.

 - Market Execution refers to a very common type of order whereby you open a position at the current price.